hyperledger/besu/CONTRIBUTING.md

 Questions on architectural best practices will be guided by the principles set forth in [Effective Java](http://index-of.es/Java/Effective%20Java.pdf) by Joshua Bloch

 ### Automated Test coverage
-Testing is 100% automated for this product.
-There is no such thing as a manual test.
-All code submissions must be accompanied by appropriate tests.
+All code submissions must be accompanied by appropriate automated tests.
 The goal is to provide confidence in the code’s robustness, while avoiding redundant tests.

 ### Pull Requests